 The FHWA designated 55 routes across the U.S. in November 2016 that will serve as the basis for a national network of alternative fuel corridors spanning 35 states.
 These designated corridors aim to create and expand a national network of alternative fueling, charging infrastructure, and signage along National Highway Systems corridors.

 Parts of I-20, I-26, I-77 and I-85 were designated as “signage ready” in South Carolina; enough infrastructure exists along the designated segments of interstate to facilitate refueling.
 The FHWA may add more highway sections as additional refueling and charging stations are built.

-“We’re happy to be the first in the Southeast and the second state in the U.S. to install the signs along the “signage ready” corridors,” said Maeve Mason, co-coordinator for the Palmetto Clean Fuels coalition.
+“We’re happy to be the first in the Southeast and the second state in the U.S. to install the signs along the “signage ready” corridors,” said Maeve Mason, former co-coordinator for the Palmetto Clean Fuels coalition.

 These new alternative fuel corridor signs were designed to label the corridors, but not necessarily to direct motorists to refueling infrastructure.
 The Energy Office and SCDOT are planning to build on corridor designation by adding directional signage to identify the specific exits with alternative refueling stations, not unlike the gas and lodging signs that currently exist along South Carolina interstates.

 The new signs, and a list of the designated corridors, can be found on the FHWA website.